shuiax/jargonbot/data/responses.md

 ## bot_info
 * bot_info/what_to_ask
   - I can help you with website navigation and also with contacting our team.
-You may also ask about documentation --- section in progress
+You may also ask about documentation --- in progress

 ## random
 * random/ask_useridentity